How to Share the Gospel: Simple Presentation Tools

 2. What gospel presentation tool are you personally using?
 Maybe you feel like you’ve known Christ long enough, or been in ministry long enough, that you don’t need a tool.
 You can just go freestyle.
 If so, ask yourself: Is the way I share the gospel message reproducible?
 Can I train others to share the same way I do?

 3. Explore.
 See what great evangelism tools are out there.
 New ones are being developed every year.
 I’ve outlined several great tools above.
 Sonlife has several more in the Evangelism Toolbox in our 4 Chair Discipling seminar guide.
-Check out a few new tools, especially those that are using technology, whether they be in the form of videos that can be shared through social media or apps that can be installed on smart phones or tablets.
+Check out a few new tools, especially those that are using technology, whether they be in the form of a website that can be shared through social media or apps (Life in 6 Words by Dare 2 Share, The Big Story by InterVarsity, GodTools by Cru) that can be installed on smart phones or tablets.
 One great thing about tools like these is, because they are digital, they are easily shareable and therefore reproducible.